SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/PatternMatching.rst

 the corresponding ``case`` for a slightly delayed train can capture the associated ``minutes`` value using a value-binding pattern, and specify the range in an additional ``where`` clause.
-This allows the associated value to be used in the branch:
+This capability allows the associated value to be used in the branch:

 .. testcode:: patternMatchingEnumeration